olaking/No-New-Tab/README.md

 * **Custom CSS Injection** for the intervention overlay.

 ## 📝 License
 This project is open-source.
-Feel free to fork and customize your own "Protocols."
+Feel free to fork and customize your own.